 Jennifer Labin is the owner of T.E.R.P. associates llc, leading a team who seeks to grow talent and ignite potential.
 Jenn specializes in implementing high-impact and high-value mentoring solutions.
 She has an extensive background in developing and facilitating content in leadership skills.
 Jenn has helped individuals achieve greater potential through classroom training, workshops, long-term development programs, online modules, social media, presentations, and individual development plans.

 Jenn is the author of Mentoring Programs that Work, a unique approach to creating sustainable and scalable programs.
 She also wrote Real World Training Design, a visual quick-guide for creating exceptional results within tight budgets and timelines.
 Jenn has also been published in the ASTD Handbook 2nd Edition, the Pfeiffer Annual: Consulting journal, 101 Ways to Make Training Active, How to Write Terrific Training Materials, and the ASTD Trainer’s Toolkit app.
-She has presented at the ATD International Conference in 2011, 2015 and 2016, as well as at ATD chapters.
+She has presented at the ATD International Conference and Expo in 2011 and 2015-2018, as well as at ATD chapters.

 Besides learning and development, Jenn is passionate about scuba diving, the environment, and spending time with family.
-Jenn lives near Baltimore, MD with her amazing husband, daughters, and a turtle named Godzilla.
+Jenn lives near Baltimore, MD with her amazing husband and two incredible daughters.